-GuidanceRocketCyber’s free Suspicious Event Log Monitor app helps MSP’s implement a continuous monitoring service that reduces the dwell time from an average of 206 days to near real-time that affect customers being serviced.
+GuidanceRocketCyber’s free Threat Hunting and Suspicious Event Log Monitor apps help MSP’s implement a continuous monitoring service that reduces the dwell time to near real-time that affect customers being serviced.
 The following Windows event ID’s are suggested to be monitored for most SMB networks:

 Clearing Event Logs